awsdocs/amazon-elasticache-docs/doc_source/redis/decrease-replica-count.md

   `ReplicaConfiguraion` has three optional members:
   + `NodeGroupId` – The four\-digit ID for the node group you are configuring\.
 For Redis \(cluster mode disabled\) replication groups, the node group ID is always `0001`\.
 To find a Redis \(cluster mode enabled\) node group's \(shard's\) ID, see [Finding a Shard's ID](shard-find-id.md)\.
   + `NewReplicaCount` – The number of replicas that you want in this node group at the end of this operation\.
-The value must be less than the current number of replicas down to a minimum of 1 if Multi\-AZ with Automatic Failover is enabled or 0 if Multi\-AZ with Automatic Failover isn't enabled\.
+The value must be less than the current number of replicas down to a minimum of 1 if Multi\-AZ is enabled or 0 if Multi\-AZ with Automatic Failover isn't enabled\.
 If this value is not less than the current number of replicas in the node group, the call fails with an exception\.
   + `PreferredAvailabilityZones` – A list of `PreferredAvailabilityZone` strings that specify which Availability Zones the replication group's nodes are in\.
 The number of `PreferredAvailabilityZone` values must equal the value of `NewReplicaCount` plus 1 to account for the primary node\.
 If this member of `ReplicaConfiguration` is omitted, ElastiCache for Redis chooses the Availability Zone for each of the new replicas\.

 **Important**